Global Warming Effects

 Electricity is generated nationally by a ‘mix’ of methods, namely; Gas, coal, nuclear and renewables.
 Each country will have a different mix.
 The general trend is an increase in renewables and a reduction in coal

 The UK National Grid gas been getting increasingly de-carbonised, so CO2 figures have dropped in recent years.
-The 2018 value is around 0.3 kg CO2 produced per kWh of electricity.
+The 2019 value is around 0.25 kg CO2 produced per kWh of electricity.
 This varies over time depending on the total mains demand and the amount of renewables available.
 This intersting pages – Ecotricity page shows the figure right now.
-More detail here CarbonBrief.

 The process of generating electricity is inefficient.
 The heat wasted in the process is rarely recovered in the UK.
 Electricity is therefore not a good form of energy for heating.
 However, the energy-advantages of heat pumps can, in most cases, more than compensate for the inefficiencies, and makes them score very well with respect to CO2 emissions.